chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Uploads the current set of settings values of the machine to an iChen® 4.0 Server to persist it under a mold name.
+Uploads the current set of settings values of the machine to an iChen® Server 4 instance to persist it under a mold name.

 ### Syntax